 On your device, make sure you are connected to the WiThrottle server network.

 Start the Engine Driver app and wait for your server's address to show up in "Discovered Servers".

 Click on the discovered address, or you can enter the address and port of your WiThrottle server directly.
 (Using the values shown on the WiThrottle window.)

-Verify your Android device can connect to your PC network via WiFi and obtain an IP address.
+Verify your Android device can connect to your network via WiFi and obtain an IP address.

-Make sure you are running one of the latest versions of JMRI (2.8 works, 3.8+ works much better) on your computer, connected to your layout.
+Make sure you are running one of the latest versions of JMRI (3.8 works, 4.18+ works much better) on your PC, connected to your layout.
 Start up JMRI and verify you can use the included "Throttle" app to control a loco on your layout.